 Food that is heavily processed, preserved or refined will quickly send your system out of whack, so it’s better to limit their intake for better health.
 Everything we eat has an effect on the composition of our GI microbiota, which in turn determines how well our microbiota will digest that food and absorb its nutrients.
 Diets that are high in healthy fibers, plants, and fermented foods are a great way to keep your gut balanced with good bacteria.

-Elie Metchnikoff introduced probiotics in 1907 when he published a study linking fermented milk that contained Lactobacilli to longevity.
+Elie Metchnikoff introduced probiotics in 1907 when he published a study linking fermented milk that have Lactobacilli to longevity.
 Bring that concept forward to today, and you will find probiotics supplements in just about every store in the country.
 Consider starting on a regimen of quality probiotics to help maintain your gut balance and improve your overall health.

 Your probiotic supplements should have at least 5-10 billion colony forming units enclosed in encapsulated bills.
 They should also have several strains of bacteria which will help your gut fight various bad bacteria that is ruining the balance in your gut.
 Make sure to eat foods that have natural probiotics such as yogurt, pickles, miso, fermented milk, buttermilk and various cheeses.